Said Mohammad Khan: The rise of the Barakzai Brothers

-Following their father's execution in 1799, the sons of Payinda Khan gradually emerged as a powerful political force.
-After the assassination of their eldest brother, Wazir Fateh Khan, in 1818 by the Sadozai rulers, the surviving brothers successfully challenged Durrani authority and divided much of Afghanistan among themselves.
+The early years after Payinda Khan's execution were marked by hardship for his sons.
+Mohan Lal records that the sons of Payinda Khan passed through a period of severe deprivation, at times dependent on alms and temporary shelter, before the later rise of Barakzai power under their elder brother Wazir Fateh Khan.
+Their later prominence therefore followed a period of political marginalisation after their father's fall.

 The Peshawar Sardars

-Said Mohammad Khan became one of the four brothers collectively known as the "Peshawar Sardars" who controlled Peshawar and its surrounding regions in the 1820s and early 1830s.
-The other three were Yar Mohammad Khan, Sultan Mohammad Khan, and Pir Mohammad Khan.
-This group maintained semi-autonomous control over the northwestern territories during a period of political fragmentation in Afghanistan.
+Said Mohammad Khan became one of the brothers collectively known as the "Peshawar Sardars".
+This group included Yar Mohammad Khan, Sultan Mohammad Khan Telai, Said Mohammad Khan and Pir Mohammad Khan.
+They were full brothers through their Alakozai mother and formed one of the major maternal-political blocs among the sons of Payinda Khan.

+After the collapse of effective Sadozai central authority in 1818, Barakzai power in Afghanistan was organised less as a centralised monarchy than as a familial and territorially segmented arrangement.
+The Peshawar Sardars controlled the eastern frontier zone linking Kabul, Peshawar and the Punjab, but their authority was increasingly constrained by the expanding power of the Sikh Empire.

 Territorial administration

 According to the territorial division agreement of 10 Rabi' al-Thani 1242 A.H.
-(November 1826), formalized in what was known as the "Scheme of Apportionment," the following administrative arrangement was established:
+(November 1826), formalized in what was known as the "Scheme of Apportionment", Peshawar, Hashtnagar and the adjoining khalisajat or crown lands were placed under the collective management of Yar Mohammad Khan, Sultan Mohammad Khan, Said Mohammad Khan and Pir Mohammad Khan.

 The region of Peshawar, Hashnagar and Khalisajat etc. appertaining to these are to be managed by Sirdar Yar Mohamed Khan, Sirdar Sultan Mohamed Khan, Sirdar Said Mohamed Khan, Sirdar Pir Mohamed Khan.

-This agreement formalized Said Mohammad Khan's role as co-administrator of: